markov42/Computer-Graphics-Portfolio/README.md

 # Portfolio
 Welcome to my Portfolio repository!
-Here, you'll find a collection of visually stunning projects showcasing my skills and expertise in computer graphics and data visualization.
+Here, you'll find a collection of visually stunning projects showcasing my skills and expertise in computer graphics, data visualization, and iOS development.

 ## About
-This repository serves as a showcase of my work in the fields of computer graphics and data visualization.
-Each project demonstrates a unique aspect of my knowledge and proficiency, ranging from 2D and 3D rendering techniques to shader programming, visual effects, and insightful data representations.
+This repository serves as a showcase of my work in the fields of computer graphics, data visualization, and iOS development.
+Each project demonstrates a unique aspect of my knowledge and proficiency, ranging from 2D and 3D rendering techniques to shader programming, visual effects, insightful data representations, and iOS application development.

 ## Why Watch the Videos?